neon-beat/neon-beat-back/README.md

 - [x] Document the new admin endpoints (OpenAPI/utoipa)
 - [x] Raise an error if the playlist is empty during GameSession/Playlist creation/loading
 - [x] Add song ID to MarkFieldRequest
-- [ ] Implement a transaction system for state machine (prepare, to know if it is possible, then apply the waiting transaction when we have finished the processing)
+- [x] Implement a transaction system for state machine (prepare, to know if it is possible, then apply the waiting transaction when we have finished the processing)
+- [ ] Save last_finish_reason for the game in DB
 - [ ] Migrate from MongoDB to CouchDB
 - [ ] Implement public routes:
    - [ ] get teams/players